fleckenstein-m/fleckenstein-m.github.io/index.md

 <br />

 ## Invited Discussions
++ Fixed Income and Financial Institutions Conference (2025)
+*Pre-Refunding Announcement Gains in U.S.~Treasuries (by Chen Wang and Kevin Zhao}*

 + 8th Short-Term Funding Markets (STFM) Conference (2025)
-: New Evidence on Convenient Asset Demand
+*New Evidence on Convenient Asset Demand (by Collin Jones)*
-  (by Collin Jones)

 + Eastern Finance Association (2025)
-: Does Loan Securitization Expose Borrowers to Non-Bank Investor Shocks?
-  (by Abhishek Bhardwaj, Shan Ge, and Saptarshi Mukherjee)
+*Does Loan Securitization Expose Borrowers to Non-Bank Investor Shocks? (by Abhishek Bhardwaj, Shan Ge, and Saptarshi Mukherjee)*

-+ Fixed Income and Financial Institutions Conference (2024) : Dealer Capacity and US Treasury Market Functionality (by Darrell Duffie, Michael Fleming, Frank Keane, Claire Nelson, Or Shachar, and Peter Van Tassel)
++ Fixed Income and Financial Institutions Conference (2024)
+*Dealer Capacity and US Treasury Market Functionality (by Darrell Duffie, Michael Fleming, Frank Keane, Claire Nelson, Or Shachar, and Peter Van Tassel)*

-+ Financial Intermediation Research Society (FIRS) Conference (2024) : LTCM Redux?
-Hedge Fund Treasury Trading and Funding Fragility (by Mathias S. Kruttli, Phillip J. Monin, Lubomir Petrasek, and Sumudu W. Watugala)
++ Financial Intermediation Research Society (FIRS) Conference (2024)
+*LTCM Redux?
+Hedge Fund Treasury Trading and Funding Fragility (by Mathias S. Kruttli, Phillip J. Monin, Lubomir Petrasek, and Sumudu W. Watugala)*

-+ EUROFIDAI-ESSEC Paris December Finance Meeting (2023) : Robust difference-in-differences analysis when there is a term structure (by Kjell G. Nyborg and Jiri Woschitz)
++ EUROFIDAI-ESSEC Paris December Finance Meeting (2023)
+*Robust Difference-in-Differences Analysis when there is a Term Structure  (by Kjell G. Nyborg and Jiri Woschitz)*

-+ Fixed Income and Financial Institutions Conference (2022) : Intermediary Balance Sheets and the Treasury Yield Curve (by Wenxin Du, Benjamin Hébert, Wenhao Li)
++ Fixed Income and Financial Institutions Conference (2022)
+*Intermediary Balance Sheets and the Treasury Yield Curve (by Wenxin Du, Benjamin Hébert, Wenhao Li)*

 + Eastern Finance Association (2021)
-: Does Liquidity Management Induce Fragility in Treasury Prices?
-  Evidence from Bond Mutual Funds
-  (by Shiyang Huang, Xiaoxi Liu, Xin Liu, Wenxi Jiang)
+*Does Liquidity Management Induce Fragility in Treasury Prices?
+Evidence from Bond Mutual Funds (by Shiyang Huang, Xiaoxi Liu, Xin Liu, Wenxi Jiang)*

 + Chicago Financial Institutions Conference (2020)
-: Zombie Credit and (Dis)-Inflation: Evidence from Europe (by Viral V. Acharya, Matteo Crosignani, Tim Eisert, Christian Eufinger)
+*Zombie Credit and (Dis)-Inflation: Evidence from Europe (by Viral V. Acharya, Matteo Crosignani, Tim Eisert, Christian Eufinger)*

 + Paris December Finance Meeting (2019)
-: Overcoming Arbitrage Limits: Option Trading and Momentum Returns
-  (by A. Abhyankar, I. Filippou, P. A. Garcia-Ares, and O. Haykir)
+*Overcoming Arbitrage Limits: Option Trading and Momentum Returns (by A. Abhyankar, I. Filippou, P. A. Garcia-Ares, and O. Haykir) *

 + Paris Financial Management Conference (2019)
-: Price bias and common practice in option Pricing
-  (by J.-F. B&#233;gin and G. Gauthier)
+*Price Bias and Common Practice in Option Pricing  (by J.-F. B&#233;gin and G. Gauthier)*

 + Northern Finance Association (2019)
-: Default Risk and the Pricing of U.S. Sovereign Bonds (by R. Dittmar, A. Hsu, G. Roussellet, P. Simasek)
+*Default Risk and the Pricing of U.S. Sovereign Bonds (by R. Dittmar, A. Hsu, G. Roussellet, P. Simasek)*

 + Midwest Finance Association (2019)
-: A Result and Finding to Differentiate Among Models of Term-Structure and Interest-Rate Claims
-  (by G. Bakshi, J. Crosby, X. Gao Bakshi)
+*A Result and Finding to Differentiate Among Models of Term-Structure and Interest-Rate Claims (by G. Bakshi, J. Crosby, X. Gao Bakshi)*

 + Paris Financial Management Conference (2018)
-: A Day Late and a Dollar Short: Liquidity and Household Formation among Student Borrowers
-  (by S. Goodman, A. Isen, and C. Yannelis)
+*A Day Late and a Dollar Short: Liquidity and Household Formation among Student Borrowers  (by S. Goodman, A. Isen, and C. Yannelis)*

 + 2nd Short-Term Funding Markets Conference (2018)
-: Liquidity Risk and Funding Cost
-  (by A. Bechtel, A. Ranaldo, and J. Wrampelmeyer)
+*Liquidity Risk and Funding Cost (by A. Bechtel, A. Ranaldo, and J. Wrampelmeyer)*

 + Eastern Finance Association (2018)
-: R&D Investment Intensity and Jump Volatility of Stock Prices
-  (by C. Jiang, J. Kose, and D. Larsen)
+*R\&D Investment Intensity and Jump Volatility of Stock Prices  (by C. Jiang, J. Kose, and D. Larsen)*

 + Paris Financial Management Conference (2017)
-: The Volatility-of-Volatility Term Structure
-  (by N. Brager, H. H{\"u}lsbusch, and A. Kraftschnik)
+*The Volatility-of-Volatility Term Structure  (by N. Brager, H. Hülsbusch, and A. Kraftschnik)*

 + Northern Finance Association (2017)
-: Basel III LCR: A Regulatory Shock on a Bank and Beyond
-  (by Y. K. Gam)
+*Basel III LCR: A Regulatory Shock on a Bank and Beyond  (by Y. K. Gam)*

 + Western Finance Association (2016)
-: The Invisible Hand of the Government: Moral Suasion During the European Debt Crisis
-  (by A. Popov, S. Ongena, and N. van Horen)
+*The Invisible Hand of the Government: Moral Suasion During the European Debt Crisis (by A. Popov, S. Ongena, and N. van Horen)*

 <sup>*</sup> Includes scheduled discussions